-Battle for the end table: Echo Show 8 vs. Echo Show 5
+Battle for the end table: Amazon Echo Show 8 vs. Echo Show 5

 Not too big, not too little

-The Echo Show comes to a more natural size that's easier to place than the 10-inch Echo Show but still comfy enough to watch recipes and videos on.
+The Echo Show 8 (2nd Gen) comes to a more natural size that's easier to place than the Echo Show 10 (3rd Gen) but is still comfy enough to watch recipes and videos.

 Small show

-Amazon Echo Show 5
+Echo Show 5 (2nd Gen) — Smart Display

 Your personalized portal to Alexa